QuantEcon/lecture-python-intro/lectures/laffer_adaptive.md

 +++ {"user_expressions": []}

-# Inflation Rate Laffer Curves  with Adaptive Expectations
+# Laffer Curves  with Adaptive Expectations

 ## Overview

 This lecture studies stationary and dynamic **Laffer curves** in the inflation tax rate in a non-linear version of the model studied in this  lecture {doc}`money_inflation`.

-As in the lecture {doc}`money_inflation`, this lecture uses the log-linear version of the demand function for money that Cagan {cite}`Cagan` used in his classic paper in place of the linear demand function used in this  lecture {doc}`money_inflation`.
+As in the lecture {doc}`money_inflation`, this lecture uses the log-linear version of the demand function for money that  {cite}`Cagan` used in his classic paper in place of the linear demand function used in this  lecture {doc}`money_inflation`.

-But now, instead of assuming  ''rational expectations'' in the form of ''perfect foresight'', we'll adopt the ''adaptive expectations'' assumption used by Cagan {cite}`Cagan`.
+But now, instead of assuming  ''rational expectations'' in the form of ''perfect foresight'', we'll adopt the ''adaptive expectations'' assumption used by  {cite}`Cagan` and {cite}`Friedman1956`.

-This means that instead of assuming that expected inflation $\pi_t^*$ is described by
+This means that instead of assuming that expected inflation $\pi_t^*$ is described by the "perfect foresight" or "rational expectations" hypothesis

 $$
 \pi_t^* = p_{t+1} - p_t
 $$

-as we assumed in lecture XXXX, we'll now assume that $\pi_t^*$ is determined by the adaptive expectations scheme described in equation {eq}`eq:adaptex`  reported below.
+that we adopted in lectures {doc}`money_inflation` and lectures {doc}`money_inflation_nonlinear`, we'll now assume that $\pi_t^*$ is determined by the adaptive expectations hypothesis described in equation {eq}`eq:adaptex`  reported below.

+We shall discover that changing our hypothesis about expectations formation in this way will change some our findings and leave others intact.
+In particular, we shall discover that

+* replacing rational expectations with adaptive expectations leaves the two stationary inflation rates unchanged, but that $\ldots$
+* it reverse the pervese dynamics by making the **lower** stationary inflation rate the one to which the system typically converges
+* a more plausible comparative dynamic outcome emerges in which now inflation can be **reduced** by running **lower**  government deficits

+These more plausible comparative dynamics underly the "old time religion" that states that "inflation is always and everwhere caused by government deficits".

 ## The Model